 3. Stay Inspired and Connect With Others

-If you are having a hard time finding the time to research, getting discouraged, or have questions about healthier living, one of the best things to do is find others with similar interests and reach out.
+If you are looking for helpful information, have questions about healthier living, or need encouragement, one of the best things to do is find others with similar interests and reach out.

 4. Buy Used or On Clearance To Save